Today, an estimated

 In some cases, people with dementia might find it increasingly hard to make sense of the world around them.
 This confusion can be frustrating, and some individuals might respond to the emotions in an angry manner.
 However, this is not the case for everyone.

 In a study involving 215 people with dementia, 41% of the participants developed aggression during the 2-year study.
 When they looked at factors that increased the risk of developing aggression, the researchers identified two of the primary factors as physical pain and a low quality relationship between the person and their caregiver.

 Unfortunately, dementia can be fatal.
-According to a recent study, which appears in
+According to a

 Dementia worries people, especially as they age, and this is justifiable in many ways.
 However, it is important to counter misinformation that might enhance concerns and stigma.